 The following devices are eligible for cloud tuning:

 Each device has different cloud-tune needs.
 Here is a brief description of what you can expect us to tune for each:

 The following AccuForce V1/V2 effects are eligible for cloud tuning:

-Engine Vibrations (usually already tuned by auto-setting inside effect)
+Engine Vibrations (all engine effects) (usually already tuned by auto-setting inside effect)

 Front Suspension Bumps